 Discipline disparity may arise through your policy or your staff members not taking disadvantage or vulnerability into account.
-It can also be caused or compounded by bias, where teachers perceive the ‘bad’ behaviour of pupils belonging to certain groups more negatively, and give them harsher and/or more frequent sanctions.
+It can also be caused or made worse by bias - teachers might perceive the ‘bad’ behaviour of pupils from certain groups more negatively, and give them harsher and/or more frequent sanctions.
 It's your duty to identify and address any such disparity.

 As a first step, take a deep dive into your behaviour data and the views of pupils and staff with our behaviour audit tool.
 This will help you identify any disparities in